thomasballinger/posts/2014-11-22-writing-curtsies-docs.markdown

 * FmtStr objects should index on characters, but FSArrays should be [width-indexed](http://curtsies.readthedocs.org/en/latest/index.html#fmtstr-len-vs-width)

-* use the terminal width of strings isntead of their length for formatting
+* use the terminal width of strings instead of their length for formatting

 * use constants instead of strings for key names, ideally copy someone else's names; I resisted this because I like the way comparing a retrieved event